 - Mathematical and digital technology concepts explored through programming tasks

-There is plenty of practical work such as programming Python, Arduino and HTML/CSS as well as an introduction to databases.
+There is plenty of practical work such as programming Python, the micro:bit (mini-computer) and HTML/CSS as well as an introduction to databases.

 - Learning journey - IGCSE

 Students who elect to take computer science to IGCSE develop their understanding of the main principles of problem-solving using computers.
 They apply their understanding to develop computer-based solutions to problems using algorithms and a high-level programming language.
-They also develop a range of technical skills, as well as the ability to test effectively and to evaluate computing solutions.
+They develop a range of technical skills, including the ability to test and evaluate alternative algorithmic solutions.

 The course helps students appreciate current and emerging computing technologies and the benefits of their use, and they learn to recognise the ethical issues and potential risks when using computers.